 We use organic growing methods.
-To us, this means more than staying away from chemicals.
-It means working with nature to create growing systems that are deeply sustainable–systems that rely on local, on-farm inputs, and that increase farm biodiversity.
+To us this means more than staying away from chemicals.
+It means working with nature to create growing systems that are deeply sustainable, relying on local, on-farm inputs as much as possible, and with a goal to increase farm biodiversity.
 Through farming, we want to clean up–not dirty–our rivers, and filter–not toxify–the air we breath.

 We grow on clay, as our name suggests.
-Clay can be a very rewarding soil if we treat it right.
+Clay can be very rewarding if we treat it right.
 We do not work it wet and we minimize compaction whenever possible.
-Cover crops and mulch are a must.
-In return for careful attention, clay soils can grow crops with darker, greener leaves–and more nutrients–than other soil types.
+Heavy additions of organic matter is a must.
+In return for careful attention, clay soils can grow crops with dark, green leaves and a high nutrient content.

-We use appropriately scaled technology.
-Much of our cultivation is done by hand or with a two-wheeled walk-behind tractor.
-We are always striving for solutions increase efficiency, work towards sustainability, and improve the nutrition of our crops.
-As new farmers, we recognize that we have a lot to learn from other farmers both new and old in each of these areas.
+We use human scaled technology.
+Much of our cultivation is done by hand or with small machines.
+We are always striving for solutions that increase efficiency, work towards sustainability, and improve the nutrition of our crops.